-The Canadian Temporary Foreign Worker Program (TFWP) has been under intense media coverage over the last few months.
+The Canadian Temporary Foreign Worker Program (TFWP) has been growing more popular each year.

 In most cases, employers require government approval before hiring a foreign worker now called a Labour Market Impact Assessment (LMIA), formerly known as a Labour Market Opinion (LMO).
 An LMIA is issued by Service Canada in cases where a Canadian employer is unable to fill the position with a local Canadian worker.
 The main means of demonstrating this is though advertising the jobs in Canada and making efforts to hire Canadians, proving that the applicants are not qualified for the position offered.

-Visaplace Can Help You with Your Application for LMIA
+Visaplace Can Help You with Your LMIA Application

 Applying for LMIA in Canada can be tricky and confusing if you are not completely sure what you are doing.
 Visaplace has been helping clients complete their LMIA applications with ease.
 Our immigration professionals are standing by to assist with your LMIA and Temporary Work Permit Applications.
 If you are an employer or a Temporary Foreign Worker, you can contact us directly by filling out a FREE online assessment and we will get back to you within 24 hours.
 You may also book a consultation if you know you would like our guidance through the LMIA process.